automata-network/multiprover-avs-operator-setup/holesky/README.md

 #### Restaking on Holesky Testnet

->💡 **Skip ahead if you have already restake on Holesky** Make sure that the wallet corresponding to the **EcdsaKeyFile** holds enough WETH or LST
+>💡 **Skip ahead if you have already restake on Holesky**

 Follow [EigenLayer’s restaking guide](https://docs.eigenlayer.xyz/eigenlayer/restaking-guides/restaking-user-guide/) to restake the ETH or LST.